-WHO concerned About Eased Virus Curbs Around Euro 2020 - UrduPoint
+WHO Concerned About Eased Virus Curbs Around Euro 2020 - UrduPoint

-The World Health Organization (WHO) expressed concern Tuesday that countries were easing virus restrictions around football games at the Euro 2020, noting that some areas were already seeing rising cases
+The World Health Organization on Tuesday said it was concerned about the easing of Covid-19 restrictions by nations hosting Euro 2020 matches, noting that some were already seeing rising cases

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2021 ) :The World Health Organization (WHO) expressed concern Tuesday that countries were easing virus restrictions around football games at the Euro 2020, noting that some areas were already seeing rising cases.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 22nd Jun, 2021 ) :The World Health Organization on Tuesday said it was concerned about the easing of Covid-19 restrictions by nations hosting Euro 2020 matches, noting that some were already seeing rising cases.

-"WHO is concerned about easing of restrictions in some of the host countries," Robb Butler, an executive director at WHO's Regional Office for Europe, said in a statement to AFP.
+"WHO is concerned about easing of restrictions in some of the host countries," Robb Butler, an executive director at WHO's Regional Office for Europe, said in an emailed statement to AFP.

-"A few of the stadiums hosting the tournament are now increasing the number of spectators allowed into the stadium to watch a game," Butler said.
+"A few of the stadiums hosting the tournament are now increasing the number of spectators allowed," Butler said.

-The UN body did not specify any cities, but Britain announced Tuesday that more than 60,000 spectators will be allowed at the Wembley stadium in London for the semi-finals and final of the tournament.
+The UN health agency did not single out any cities, but Britain announced Tuesday that more than 60,000 spectators will be allowed at the Wembley stadium in London for the semi-finals and final of the tournament.

 In some "host cities, Covid-19 cases are already on the rise in the area where matches will be held," said Butler.